Skip to main content

 • “There are a lot of characters here, a lot of novel ideas, the helpful item mechanic is a nice addition (though one is clearly best), and if you really want another photogame, and have played the rest (including tri-focuser, another fangame), then you can't do better than Flickerframe Shutter Festival.”

-• “There's a nice balance of gimmicks and mechanical skill (even if the gimmicks are sometimes confusing), and there are good features to make things easier such as special abilities or assist mode -- despite this, the game seems pretty well-balanced for a 'raw' playthrough and an unupgraded Aya.”
+• “There's a nice balance of gimmicks and mechanical skill (even if the gimmicks are sometimes questionable), and there are good features to make things easier such as special abilities or assist mode – despite this, the game seems well-balanced for a 'raw' playthrough and an unupgraded Aya.”

 • “Fun bullet hell with a huge variety of creative danmaku pathing to fit the gameplay!”

-• “Other important issues to note are that replays will not work on their first viewing (you need to restart them for them to function), and the game allows mouse input in menus despite lacking mouse controls in gameplay.
-This can cause keyboard input to be locked out if you click to tab into the game.”
+• “Other important issues to know about are that replays will not work on their first viewing (you'll need to restart them first for them to work), and the game allows mouse inputs on menus for some reason (despite not having gameplay mouse controls), so if you tab into the game by clicking on it, you might be locked out of using your keyboard for a bit.”

-• “There are several smaller UI and gameplay issues, including a couple of unfair RNG deaths, as well as typos.
-However, these are expected to be fixed in due time.”
+• “There's a bunch of smaller UI and gameplay issues (including a couple unfair RNG deaths), as well as typos, but I believe they'll all be fixed in due time.”

-• “It can get quite frustrating, especially if you're not used to this kind of bullet hell gameplay, though there are a couple hints for each scene to help guide you.”
+• “It can get quite frustrating, especially if you're not used to this kind of bullet hell gameplay, though there are also a couple hints for each scene to bring you on the right track.”

 • optimization